Grace Wang (sustainability scholar)

 Grace A. Wang (born c.
 1969) is an American sustainability scholar and professor at Western Washington University.
 At the university, she is a professor in the Department of Urban and Environmental Planning and Policy and director of the Sustainability Engagement Institute.
 Wang is best known for her publications on public lands and natural resource management, and for her advocacy of sustainability in higher education curricula and operations.

 Early life and education

 Grace Wang was born in circa 1969, and is of Taiwanese descent.
 She grew up in the Seattle area of Washington state, and was drawn to natural resource conservation through her time spent camping and fishing with family.
-She attended the University of California, Berkeley, where she received a B.S. degree in political economy of natural resources.
-She then attended the University of Minnesota, from which she attained M.S. and Ph.D. degrees in forestry.
+She attended the University of California, Berkeley, from which she received a B.S. degree in the political economy of natural resources.
+She then attended the University of Minnesota, where she attained M.S. and Ph.D. degrees in forestry.

+Her graduate research at the University of Minnesota, advised by Dorothy H. Anderson, focused on cultural resource and heritage management within the U.S. Forest Service and their links to ecosystems, culminating in a case study at Mount Hood in Oregon.
+This work was presented at the International Association for Society and Natural Resources conference and in the society's journal.